Lightning-AI/pytorch-lightning/.github/PULL_REQUEST_TEMPLATE.md

 -->
 Fixes #<issue_number>

+## Does your PR introduce any breaking changes ?
+If yes, please list them.

 ## Before submitting
 - [ ] Was this discussed/approved via a GitHub issue? (not for typos and docs)
 - [ ] Did you read the [contributor guideline](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/.github/CONTRIBUTING.md), **Pull Request** section?